 Nutrients in our diet are essential for the body's repair, growth and wellness.
 Nutrients cover a wide range of substances, from micronutrients such as calcium, selenium and vitamin D, through to proteins, fats, carbohydrates and water.
 Although our main source of nutrients is our diet, our bowel bacteria can also make nutrients for us to use.
 Any deficiency in nutrients can lead to illness if not corrected.

 What foods help to fight infection with flu?

 Whether you are sick or not, protein is always necessary to keep your body strong.
-Proteins are essential to help your body maintain and build strength.
+Proteins are essential to help support your immune system to fight infection.
 Lean meat, poultry, fish, pulses, dairy, eggs, and nuts and seeds are good sources of protein.

-Nutrition experts recommend that adults eat approximately 50 grams of protein a day.
-Pregnant and nursing women need more.
+Nutrition experts suggest adults need a minimum 50 grams of protein a day.
+Pregnant and nursing women need more, and you may also need more if you’re physically active.
 By eating foods high in protein, we also get the benefit of other healing nutrients such as vitamins B6 and B12, both of which contribute to a healthy immune system.

 Vitamin B6 is widely available in foods, including protein-rich foods such as turkey and pulses as well as potatoes, spinach and enriched cereal grains.
-Proteins such as meats, milk and fish also contain vitamin B12, a powerful immune booster.
+Proteins such as meats, milk and fish also contain vitamin B12, a powerful immune system supporter.